Bhoot Bhooturey Samuddurey

 Bhoot Bhooturey Samuddurey is a 2014 Bengali children's film directed by Swapan Ghoshal.
 The film is based on a short story by Prafulla Roy.

 Plot

 The story of the film is narrated by Paran Bandyopadhyay.
-The plot involves two siblings, Titli and Tabul, who goes to Digha in a family vacation.
+The plot involves two siblings, Titli and Tabul, who go to Digha for a family vacation.
 They find that Lalkamol babu, who occupied the next room, has disappeared without any trace.
-The two children, getting involved with this mystery, unexpectedly finds a group of ghosts.
+The two children, getting involved with this mystery, unexpectedly find a group of ghosts.